pivotal/blog/content/post/test-driven-development-for-data-science.md

 | D   | 2 | 4 |
 | E   | 3 | 5 |

-This is an [unsupervised problem](https://en.wikipedia.org/wiki/Unsupervised_learning) where the goal is to find structure in the data.
+This is an [unsupervised problem](https://en.wikipedia.org/wiki/Unsupervised_learning) where we try and find structure in the data.
 We can find potential applications of clustering vividly.
 For example it's applied in many marketing divisions where customer segmentation is crucial to develop personalized campaigns.
 In real life, our data might be much larger.
 We’ve dealt with terabytes of data having several hundred features or millions of observations.
 In order to address such a problem, we leverage [MLlib](http://spark.apache.org/docs/latest/ml-guide.html), Spark’s machine learning (ML) library.
 [Spark](http://spark.apache.org/) is handy for big data processing and supports Python, R, Scala and Java.
 For this example we will use PySpark, Spark’s Python API.

 **Exploration Phase**